Are you an advisor? Go to Unbiased Pro

 Can you retire at 50 with $700k?

-It’s certainly possible to retire early at 50 with $700,000 in savings, but you’ll likely need to make some lifestyle adjustments.
+It’s certainly possible to retire early at 50 with $700,000 in savings.

-The keys will be controlling expenses, utilizing tax-advantaged accounts strategically, having supplemental income sources if possible, and making sure you have health insurance coverage figured out.
-With proper planning and discipline though, many find $700k is an adequate amount to retire on at 50.
+The key will be controlling expenses, utilizing tax-advantaged accounts strategically, having supplemental income sources if possible, and ensuring you have health insurance coverage in place.

-Three routes to increased savings
+3 routes to increased savings

 You may now want to figure out how to increase your savings, growing that $700,000 to $800,000 or more to give yourself some additional breathing room.
 Some extra disposable income as a retiree.
 Our best recommendations are as follows:

-1. Adjust your monthly budget and save where possible – try to avoid regularly spending your money on unnecessary things that matter less to you, in the grand scheme of things, than a happy and comfortable retirement.
+1. Adjust your monthly budget and save where possible: Try to avoid regularly spending your money on unnecessary things that matter less to you, in the grand scheme of things, than a happy and comfortable retirement.
 Set achievable lifestyle and financial goals with proper consideration of your future self.
 Cut back where you can, and redirect that money where it can be better used.

-2. Build a varied portfolio of investments, seeking expert advice – a solid and stable investment portfolio comprising several types of securities could be very helpful to you, significantly boosting your savings and improving your retirement.
+2. Build a varied portfolio of investments, seeking expert advice: A solid and stable investment portfolio comprising several types of securities could be very helpful to you, significantly boosting your savings and improving your retirement.
 If you don’t know where to begin, speak with an expert financial advisor to get started on your journey into investing.

-3. Find the right retirement and pension products – many different savings accounts and products are available that can be helpful to you as a retiree.
+3. Find the right retirement and pension products: Many different savings accounts and products are available that can be helpful to you as a retiree.
 Annuities, for example, convert your savings into a guaranteed monthly income for a given period.
 This period could be the rest of your life if you purchase an annuity with a lifetime income rider.

 The bottom line